Letterbook/FEP/feps/fep-8fcf1f0.md

 ## Requirements

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this specification are to be interpreted as described in [RFC-2119].

 The proposed protocol for followers collection synchronization makes a number of assumptions that may not be suitable to every implementation or deployment.